Tranmere Rovers F.C.: Inter-war years

 Following the expulsion of Leeds City Reserves in 1919, Tranmere were able to enter the Central League.
 Their timing was excellent as the following season, four Central League clubs – including Tranmere – were invited to join the new Division Three North.
-On 27 August 1921, as founder members of the division, they won their first Football League match 4–1 against Crewe Alexandra at Prenton Park.
+On 27 August 1921, they won their first Football League match 4–1 against Crewe Alexandra at Prenton Park.
 At this time the team were managed by Bert Cooke, who did so for 23 years in total, the club record for longest serving manager.

-In 1924, local youngster Dixie Dean made his debut aged 16 years 355 days.
+In 1924, local boy Dixie Dean made his debut aged 16 years 355 days.
 He played 30 games for Rovers, scoring 27 goals, before being transferred to Everton for £3,000.
 In the 1927–28 season, Dean scored a record 60 League goals for Everton.
-After Dean's departure, a string of talented youngsters also left for Division One clubs, leading to Cooke's reputation as a shrewd businessman.
+After Dean's departure, several talented young players also left for Division One clubs, leading to Cooke's reputation as a shrewd businessman.
 Among those sold was Pongo Waring who – having scored six goals in the 11–1 victory over Durham City – went to Aston Villa for £4,700.
-Waring retains the record of scoring most goals for Villa in a single season.
+As of 2010, Waring retains the record of scoring most goals for Villa in a single season.

-In 1934, an FA Cup tie between Rovers and Liverpool was watched at Anfield by 61,036 fans, then a record crowd for a game involving Rovers.
-One year later, Bunny Bell netted 57 goals during the 1933–34 season, and nine goals in the 13–4 Boxing Day 1935 victory over Oldham Athletic.
-As of 2011, the aggregate of 17 goals in one game remains a league record.
+In 1934, an FA Cup tie between Rovers and Liverpool was watched at Anfield by 61,036 fans, a then-record crowd for Tranmere.
+A year later, Bunny Bell netted 40 goals during the 1935–36 season, including nine goals in the 13–4 Boxing Day 1935 victory over Oldham Athletic.
+As of 2011, the aggregate of 17 goals in one game remained a league record.

-During this same period, Tranmere made several appearances in the Welsh Cup, reaching the Final on two occasions.
+During this same period, Tranmere made several appearances in the Welsh Cup, reaching the final on two occasions.
 In 1934, they lost 3–0 to Bristol City in a replay, after a 1–1 draw.
-The following season, they went one better by beating local rivals Chester 1–0 to win their first silverware since joining the Football League.
+The following season, they went one better by beating local rivals Chester 1–0.

-Rovers won their first championship in the Football League in 1938 with victory in Division Three North and, hence, promotion to Division Two for the first time.
-It is still Rovers' only championship in the Football League.
-However, they were relegated the next season winning six matches – the record for the worst performance of any team in Division Two.
+Rovers won their first championship in the Football League in 1938, with victory in Division Three North, earning promotion to Division Two for the first time.
+As of 2025, this remains Rovers's only championship in the Football League.
+However, they were relegated the next season, winning only six matches – the record for the worst performance of any team in Division Two.